-The North Dakota State College of Science Medical Coding program option is approved by the AHIMA Professional Certificate Approval Program.
-This designation acknowledges the coding program as having been evaluated by a peer review process against a national minimum set of standards for entry-level coding professionals.
-This process allows academic institutions to be acknowledged as offering an approved coding certificate program.
+The North Dakota State College of Science comprehensive coding program is approved by the AHIMA Professional Certificate Approval Program (PCAP).
+This designation acknowledges the coding program as having been evaluated by a peer review process using a national minimum set of standards for entry-level coding professionals.
+This process allows academic institutions to be acknowledged as offering an AHIMIA Approved Coding Certificate Program.